david-zwicker/sensing-normalized-results/README.md

 simanneal   | Simulated annealing algorithm published at https://github.com/perrygeo/simanneal py-utils    | A collection of python functions published at https://github.com/david-zwicker/py-utils

+The first packages should be available via pip, while the last two can be directly downloaded from github.
 Some of these package might only be required for a small subset of the code.